Higher education special consideration

-A discretionary Assessment Extension is an application for a short-term extension on one assessment task.
-If a longer extension is being sought, or extension for multiple assessment or courses, the student is required to apply for Special Consideration.
+A discretionary assessment extension is an application for a short-term extension on one assessment task.
+If a longer extension is being sought, or extension for multiple assessment or courses, the student is required to apply for Special Consideration (General).

-1. Submit the completed application form to their lecturer / Teacher (email preferred) no later than two working days prior to the assessment submission date and outline the length of extension you are requesting (up to 5 University working days) and the reason for this request.
+1. Complete the Discretionary form under the forms tab, attached supporting documentation and submit the completed application form to the lecturer / Teacher (email preferred) no later than later than two working days prior to the assessment submission date and outline the length of extension you are requesting (up to 5 University working days) and the reason for this request.

 2. Student to submit any documentation that may support their discretionary assessment extension request (includes, but not limited to doctors certificate, assessment drafts or evidence of progress, evidence of group-work difficulties) if applicable.

 Higher education special consideration - General

 - extension of assessment due date

 - attendance requirement consideration.